Murder of Maria Ridulph

-The case, which was well known in the Chicago area, was one of the oldest cold case murders in the United States to be presumably solved.
-Jack McCullough, who under his former name John Tessier had been a neighbor of the Ridulph family, was convicted for her murder in September 2012.
-However, in March 2016, the DeKalb County State's Attorney announced that a post-conviction review of available evidence showed McCullough could not have been present at the place and time of Maria Ridulph's likely abduction.
-McCullough was released from prison on April 15, 2016, and the charges against him were dismissed on April 22, 2016.
-McCullough was declared innocent of the crime by the DeKalb County Circuit Court on April 12, 2017.
+The case, which was well known in the Chicago area, was one of the oldest cold case murders in the U.S. that was thought to have been solved.
+Jack McCullough, who under his former name John Tessier had been a neighbor of the Ridulph family, was wrongfully convicted of her murder in September 2012.
+McCullough was serving a life sentence when the DeKalb County State's Attorney completed a post-conviction review in March 2016.
+In particular, phone records from Illinois Bell showed that McCullough made a collect call to his mother from a payphone forty miles away in downtown Rockford, Illinois rather than from Sycamore as alleged at his trial, leading the State's Attorney to conclude McCullough could not have been in Sycamore at the time of Maria's abduction.
+McCullough was released from prison in April 2016 and declared innocent by the DeKalb County Circuit Court in April 2017.

 Background

 Maria Ridulph was born on March 12, 1950, to Michael and Frances Ivy Ridulph in Sycamore, Illinois.
 She was the youngest of four children and had two sisters and a brother.
-Although many residents lived or worked on farms in the area, her father Michael worked at one of Sycamore's few factories; her mother Frances was a homemaker.
+Although many residents lived or worked on farms in the area, her father Michael worked at one of Sycamore's few factories and her mother Frances was a homemaker.
 At the time she was abducted, Maria was 7 years old, 44 inches tall, and weighed 53 pounds, with brown hair and brown eyes.
-She was an honor student, then in second grade.
+She was an honor student in second grade.
 She also received awards for perfect Sunday school attendance at Evangelical Lutheran Church of St. John.

 According to her mother, Maria was high-strung.
 "My daughter was a nervous girl and if she got in any trouble would become hysterical," Frances said in a 1957 interview shortly after Maria disappeared.
 "Someone would probably have to kill her to keep her quiet.
 I am the only one who could calm her down."
 Maria was also described as a "screamer" and afraid of the dark.
 Her best friend was 8-year-old Kathy Sigman, who lived on the same street as the Ridulphs.